DeerMaximum/Technische-Alternative-CoE/README.md

 If an external server is used, the IP and PORT of this server must be specified during setup.

+### Receive values

+New channels are automatically recognized when the integration is reloaded.

 ### Send values
 You can configure the entities to be sent to the C.M.I. after the initial setup.
 The values are transmitted on change and every 10 minutes.